statusline/statusline/README.md

 I was thinking about giving options object to package function and getting back object with default output and object for templating engine, for user defined text.

+If you are developing block, keep in mind Promise may get replaced with EventEmmiter at a point in time...

  - [ ]  Middleware API for writing middleware that can alter final output

  - [ ] Command API for creating output for different applications, for example tmux status...